-Looking for an unusual, eye-catching and statement flower, Brassica might be what you are looking.
-Brassica, Kale or even Cabbage, is part of the Brassicaceae family and used in floral design.
+If you are looking for an unusual, eye-catching and statement flower, Brassica might be what you are looking.
+It is part of the Brassicaceae family and used in floral design.
 The march of the Brassica has started in Japan.
 Many years of breeding have resulted in an exciting and top selection of Brassica varieties.
-Also important to know: the new generation does not have the typical kale smell anymore!
+Also important to know that the new generation does not have the typical kale smell anymore!

-The range is quite broad and various.
-The primary colors are white/cream and red/purple, but thanks to dying, the sky’s the limit!
-Think about pink, gold, black, silver and apricot.
+The range is broad.
+The primary colours are white/cream and red/purple, but thanks to dying, the sky’s the limit!
+Think about pink, gold, black and silver.
 They are available from July through to February with only the white crane variety being available year-round.
 The decorative leaves are large and striking with round or pointed shapes.

 Design Combinations with Brassica

-General care tips are applicable.
-Cut the stems with a sharp knife, use lukewarm water and add flower food.
-Leave overnight before using the flowers.
-Brassica flowers are not only decorating the bouquet, you can enjoy it for a long time.
+General care tips are applicable to Brassica.
+You will need to cut the stems with a sharp knife, use lukewarm water and add flower food.
+Leave overnight before preparing the flowers.
+You can ensure them for a long time, as well as using them in flower decor.
 Thanks to breeding the vase life increased a lot!